momimomo/hygen-cli-utils/README.md

 ## Installation:
 - install `hygen` globally. http://www.hygen.io/
-- clone this repo, run make-install in project root.
+- clone this repo, run make install in project root.

 ## Main Features:
 Anywhere on your machine, type the command specified in `bin` in package.json. (`cgen` is default).